HOME • SEARCH • EMAIL • ABOUT

 - Extracts from roots and barks used to treat scrofula and rheumatic arthralgia.
 Latex used for severe dysentery.
 (3)

-- An ingredient in Chinese medicines used for hiccups, arthritis, upper respiratory infections in children.
+- An ingredient in Chinese medicines used for intractable hiccups, osteoarthritis, upper respiratory infections in children.
 (3)

 - Used by Malay people for toothache.
 (4)

-- In Malaka, West Timor, leaves, roots and bark used for treatment of malaria.
+- In Malaka, West Timor, Indonesia, leaves, roots and bark used for treatment of malaria.
 (13)

 Others